Dog Pod Episode #16

 Scott: Yeah, I love that.
-Yeah, I do that with Luna too, I say you know “Luna get your ball or get you Kong” She actually knows the difference between Kong and ball.
+Yeah, I do that with Lunar too, I say you know “Lunar get your ball or get you Kong” She actually knows the difference between Kong and ball.
 I found that really good.
 Yeah it’s good and they go hunting for it.
 They go searching for it.
-It works really well but I love that.
-I love the find it.
+It works really well.
+But I love that, I love the find it.
 I’m going to-

 Mel: You can redirect the child too

 Scott: Yeah with food on the floor.
 Yeah.
 No, I’m joking!
 I’m joking!
 I’m joking!
 I’m joking!
 I’m joking.

 Mel: I saw my little one back when he was about to stomp onto his tail the other day and I was lucky enough that I had one of his favorite toys sitting next to me at the time and I just said “Brooks, look, I’ve got the truck!” and I played the noise and he just turned around and came straight over to me and that just stopped that situation from happening, but you know, like baby playpens and that sort of stuff is great to use to kids and dogs when he’s can’t be so on top of it.